Best BNPL Apps in India 2026: Complete Buy Now Pay Later Guide

 Tax Benefits on Car Loan

-For personal use, car Loans do not offer tax benefits.
+For personal use, car loans generally do not offer tax benefits.

-• Interest can be claimed as business expenses
+• Interest can be claimed as a business expense

-Common Mistake to Avoid while Taking Car Loan
+Common Mistakes to Avoid While Taking a Car Loan

-• Choosing long tenure only for low EMI
+• Choosing a long tenure only for a lower EMI

 • Ignoring processing fees